foxbunny/ribcage/README.md

 will be created as an alias for `lib/ribcage/main.js`.

 The CoffeeScript sources are located in the `src` directory, and are _not_ installed by volo.
-If you watn to use the CoffeeScript version instead, simply manually copy them into your project.
+If you want to use the CoffeeScript version instead, simply manually copy them into your project.

 ## Minified and concatenated version